-ACTION: Notice of proposed rulemaking.
+ACTION: Final regulations.

-SUMMARY: This document contains proposed regulations that would modify the circumstances under which certain forms of distribution previously available are permitted to be eliminated from qualified defined contribution plans.
-These proposed regulations affect qualified retirement plan sponsors, administrators, and participants.
+SUMMARY: This document contains final regulations that would modify the circumstances under which certain forms of distribution previously available are permitted to be eliminated from qualified defined contribution plans.
+These final regulations affect qualified retirement plan sponsors, administrators, and participants.